Anomalous Wave-Packet Dynamics in One-Dimensional Non-Hermitian Lattices

 \textit{TGHSs induced by skin effects}--- The model we have just considered is the Hatano-Nelson model with $J_R/J_L = 0.92$.
-As we make the ratio $J_R/J_L = 0.92$ closer to 1, namely making the system closer to the Hermitian limit, the NH jump will turn into TGHS.
+As we make the ratio $J_R/J_L = 0.92$ closer to 1, namely making the system closer to the Hermitian limit, {the NH wave-packet jump} will turn into TGHS.
 In Figs.~\ref{fig4}(b) and~\ref{fig4}(c), we plot the reflection of a wave packet for $J_R/J_L = 0.96$ and $J_R/J_L = 0.98$.
-When $J_R/J_L= 0.92$, the NH jump happened away from the boundary, but as the ratio $J_R/J_L$ becomes 0.96, the reflection point touches the boundary [Fig.~\ref{fig4}(b)].
+When $J_R/J_L= 0.92$, {the NH wave-packet jump} occurs away from the boundary, but as the ratio $J_R/J_L$ becomes 0.96, the reflection point touches the boundary [Fig.~\ref{fig4}(b)].
 As the ratio gets even larger (such as 0.98), we observe the negative TGHS [Fig.~\ref{fig4}(c)], namely $\Delta t=t_2-t_1<0$ with $t_2$ and $t_1$ being the time that the center of mass of $\tilde{\psi}'(t)$ and $\tilde{\psi}(t)$, respectively, touches the boundary.
 Note that when the ratio reaches 1, negative TGHS disappears and a simple reflection at the boundary occurs.

 Now let us consider what happens when we make the ratio $J_R/J_L$ greater than 1.
 In Figs.~\ref{fig4}(e) and ~\ref{fig4}(f), we plot the cases for $J_R/J_L = 1/0.7$ and $J_R/J_L = 1/0.8$, respectively.
 When $J_R/J_L = 1/0.8$, we observe the positive TGHS.
 This is because, as described in Fig.~\ref{fig4}(f), the initial and auxiliary wave packets cross at the extended region beyond the edge.
-As the non-Hermiticity is increased to $J_R/J_L = 1/0.7$, reflection ceases to occur [Fig.~\ref{fig4}(e)]; this phenomenon was previously found and termed dynamic skin effect (DSE) ~\cite{li2022dynamic,li2024observation}.
+As the non-Hermiticity is increased to $J_R/J_L = 1/0.7$, reflection ceases to occur [Fig.~\ref{fig4}(e)]; this phenomenon was previously found and termed dynamic skin effect (DSE) ~\cite{li2022dynamic,li2024observation}. {Fig.~\ref{fig5}(a) is the numerically obtained phase diagram in the $(k_0, J_R/J_L)$ plane, which shows the phase transitions among the DSE, NH wave-packet jump, and TGHS.}

 For the case of $k_0=-0.5\pi$, where $E_I(k_0)$ takes an extreme value, the momentum remains unchanged, allowing an analytical TGHS